 When a market approaches a key chart level, it provides us with a very good entry opportunity and a very good risk reward potential.
 Thus, we are increasing our chances of making money by waiting for such an entry.

 Think about the recent 105.50 key level on the USDJPY chart (see chart below).
 This was a major level within the existing / overall uptrend in the market.
-By looking for a buy entry from that level or near it, you were playing the odds (checkout our October 15th commentary for an example of this).
+By looking for a buy entry from that level or near it, you were playing the odds.
 You’ve got a key level that you’ve identified, and everyone is selling into it as price retraces down, but this is your ideal chance to buy.
 People are selling into a major level and the underlying / longer-term momentum is up.
 This means, by buying at that level or near it, you’re entering the market at your opponents (sellers) worst position, you are taking on their risk.

 The risk reward is very favorable at key levels like this because you’re playing the odds.
 If price bounces from that level, you’ve got huge upside potential, i.e., a small relative risk for a large possible reward.